 In 10 months

-Contemplate the emotional, physical and financial impact of your decision.
+Contemplate the emotional, physical, and financial impact of your decision.
 After about a year’s time, the dust would have settled, and any hard feelings from the past may be long forgotten.
 Sure, you may have moved on and gotten really busy with life and kids.
-But by the same token, you would also likely be missing your best friend and the good times you used to have together.
+But by the same token, you would likely also be missing your best friend and the good times you used to have together.

 And in 10 years